 Why Certain Smells Trigger Sacred Experiences

 Our sense of smell is the only one of our senses with a direct connection to the limbic system of the brain.
 All other senses are processed elsewhere before the information they gather is sent to the rational side of the brain as experience.
 The limbic system is the gateway to our intuition, memory, emotions, dreams, and higher consciousness.
 Since aroma is processed in this part of the brain, it has direct influence over these special aspects of our lives (which explains a little bit about the intense smelling dreams I had).
 This is why certain aromas can unlock higher thoughts and feelings that set the stage for phycho-spiritual experiences.

 In the esoteric tradition of Western Alchemy, the soul of a plant has long been believed to be housed in its natural oils.
-These volatile essential oils of plants, referred to as “sulfur” by the Alchemists, are considered to be the soul, or the unique consciousness of a plant.
-When applying this ancient philosophy to the experience of burning incense, smelling perfume, using an anointing oil, or even when we’re out in nature and smell a plant or flower on the breeze, we’re inhaling the soul essence of a plant.
+These volatile essential oils of plants, referred to as “sulfur” by the Alchemists, which give them much of their strong fragrance and medicine, are considered to be the soul, or the unique consciousness of a plant.
+When applying this ancient philosophy to the experience of crafting and burning incense, smelling perfume, using an anointing oil, or even when we’re out in nature and smell a plant or flower on the breeze, we’re inhaling the soul essence of a plant.
 It’s also known cross-culturally that aromatic plants can heal us on the soul level, as well as our emotional bodies, psyches, and physical bodies in ways that most modern medicines can’t.

 Spruce, Picea sitchensis, Olympic Mountains